Keila Basket

-Keila Basket, also known as Keila Coolbet for sponsorship reasons, is a basketball team based in Keila, Estonia.
+Keila Basket is a basketball team based in Keila, Estonia.
 The team plays in the Estonian-Latvian Basketball League, Korvpalli Meistriliiga (KML) and European North Basketball League (ENBL).
 Their home arena is the Keila Health Center.

 History

 After Keila Basket parted their ways with Keila KK, they started to use Tallinna Kalev's license to play in the Estonian–Latvian Basketball League and in the Korvpalli Meistriliiga under the name of Keila Coolbet.